Founded in 1752.

-Before exploring the world of cuisine, many generations of the Tsuba family had been artisans of making a Tsuba-sword guard in Kaga Province.
+Before exploring the world of cuisine, many generations of the Tsuba family had been artisans of making Tsuba-sword guards in the Kaga Province.
 In 1752, Jinbei Tsuba III opened a small restaurant besides his main business of sword guard making.
-This is the origin of Tsubajin as a Japanese restaurant house (Ryotei).
-The restaurant gained a great reputation among the feudal lords, and soon it was recognized as the best restaurant in Kaga Province.
-After the Meiji restoration in early 19th century, literary masters including Saisen-Muro, political figures including Ito Hirofumi, the first Prime Minister of Japan, had all dined at Tsubajin to enjoy Kaga’s specialty food.
-Today, we welcome guests from all around the world to experience one of the most historical Japanese restaurants in Kanazawa City.
+This was the origin of Tsubajin as a Japanese restaurant (Ryotei).
+The restaurant gained a great reputation among the feudal lords, and soon it was recognized as the best restaurant in the Kaga Province.
+After the Meiji restoration in early 19th century, literary masters including Saisen-Muro and political figures including Ito Hirobumi, the first Prime Minister of Japan, had all dined at Tsubajin to enjoy specialties from the Kaga region.
+Today, we welcome guests from all around the world to experience one of the most historical and traditional Japanese restaurants in not only Kanazawa, but also Japan.